 The Victorian Government is transforming local education through the Footscray Learning Precinct.

-Development of the Precinct began in 2015 with the vision to become a world-class education precinct, providing excellence in learning teaching in Melbourne's inner west.
+Development of the Precinct began in 2015 with the vision to become a world-class education precinct, providing excellence in learning and teaching in Melbourne's inner west.
 The Precinct will build on the richness and diversity of the community and will provide opportunities across all stages of learning.

 The Footscray Learning Precinct includes:

-- Footscray High
+- Footscray High School

 - Pilgrim Year 7-9 Campus